Morwenna Hoeks

 I'm a postdoctoral researcher in the Psycho- and Neurolinguistics lab led by Prof. dr. Nicole Gotzner at the Institute of Cognitive Science, University of Osnabrück.
 Before joining this lab, I completed my PhD at the Linguistics Department at the University of California Santa Cruz.

 On the processing side, I'm interested in the way interpretations are built up and processed incrementally.
 I am particularly interested in the way that alternative sets are built on-line and how they affect the processing of foci and focus-sensitive particles.
-I also have some ongoing projects on the memory encoding of prosodic information, on the processing of discourse-given material, as well as the interpretation of various types of anaphora in discourse.
+I also have some ongoing projects on the memory encoding of prosodic information, on the processing of discourse-given material and Questions-Under-Discussion, as well as the interpretation of various types of anaphora in discourse.

 On the theoretical side, my work involves the way in which different alternative-generating expressions (foci, disjunctions, questions, existentials) interact to form complex meanings.
 I'm also interested in the question of what role prosody and intonation should play within a general theory of meaning.